amoraroma/jabberbot/README.md

     $ python3.5 jabberbot.py

-Or if you're not using the default filenames for your config and token:
+Or if you're not using the default filenames for your config and/or token:

     $ python3.5 jabberbot.py -c my-config.cfg -t my-token